GhayathAl-Obaidi/AWS-Deep-Learning/README.md

 # AWS-Deep-Learning

-This project deploys a Deep Learning Neural Network on AWS SageMaker to detect/predict images within the MNIST fashion dataset.
+This project deploys a Deep Learning Neural Network on AWS SageMaker to detect and predict images within the MNIST fashion dataset.

 Follow along on Medium.com: